DataDog/integrations-core/clickhouse/README.md

 ### Configuration

-1. Edit the `clickhouse.d/conf.yaml` file, in the `conf.d/` folder at the root of your Agent's configuration directory to start collecting your ClickHouse performance data.
+1. To start collecting your ClickHouse performance data, edit the `clickhouse.d/conf.yaml` file in the `conf.d/` folder at the root of your Agent's configuration directory.
 See the [sample clickhouse.d/conf.yaml][4] for all available configuration options.

 2. [Restart the Agent][5].

 ### Validation

-[Run the Agent's status subcommand][6] and look for `clickhouse` under the Checks section.
+[Run the Agent's status subcommand][6] and look for `clickhouse` under the **Checks** section.

 ## Data Collected